fluxcd/community/SUPPORT.md

 ---

 *Flux is a CNCF project, so this "paid support" section is not tied to any single company in particular.
-If you want to add your company to the list, please file a PR and tag the [Flux Oversight Committee](https://github.com/fluxcd/community/blob/main/GOVERNANCE.md#oversight-committee).*
+If you want to add your company to the list, please file a PR and tag the [flux 2 Maintainers](https://github.com/fluxcd/community/blob/main/GOVERNANCE.md#flux2-maintainers).*

 *If your company has a track record of Flux engineering and/or support we will get you added.*